freddiecode/Get-AvailableJob/README.md

 ## .PARAMETER Municipal
 Specifies the municipality of your search.
-Remember that the municipality must be located in the County to get a valid request
+Remember that the municipality must be located in the county to get a valid request

 ## .PARAMETER Category
 Specifies the job category of your search